GSA/challenges-and-prizes/pages/toolkit/case-studies/ai-for-critical-mineral-resource-competition.md

               <div style="line-height: 2.50rem;">
                 <h1 style="text-align: left;" class="margin-bottom-0">AI for Critical Mineral Resource Competition</h1>
 <h2>Defense Advanced Research Projects Agency and United States Geological Survey</h2>
-                <p style="font-size: x-large; text-align: left;" class="margin-top-0">Prepared by: The MITRE Corporation and the Jet Propulsion Laboratory – Approved for Public Release; Distribution Unlimited.
+                <p style="font-size: x-large; text-align: left;" class="margin-top-0">Help accelerate assessments of U.S. critical mineral resources through automation </p>
+                <p>Prepared by: The MITRE Corporation and the Jet Propulsion Laboratory – Approved for Public Release; Distribution Unlimited.
 Public Release Case Number 23-1117.
 A portion of this document was written at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
 The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government
 </p>
                 <h2>Summary</h2>
                 <!-- Body Content Start -->